-Each boat must pass a 2017 Coast Guard Auxiliary Vessel Safety Check.
+Each boat is recommended to pass a 2021 Coast Guard Auxiliary Vessel Safety Check.
 Evidence of passing this inspection shall be presented at the mandatory skipper's meeting prior to the race.
-The inspection sticker must be visibly displayed on the port side of the forward most mast or cabin trunk.
+The inspection sticker must be visibly displayed on the port side of the forward mast or cabin trunk.